ehwplus/swetrix_flutter/README.md

 ## Features

-- Zero-dependency HTTP client built on top of `package:http`
+- HTTP client built on top of `package:http` with no runtime platform code
-- Page view and custom event helpers with metadata merging
+- Automatic enrichment of events with OS, OS version, locale, country, device type, browser (web), app version & build number
+- Visitor identifier persisted across sessions to keep repeat users deduplicated
+- Automatically injects `User-Agent` and `X-Client-IP-Address` headers (configurable resolver) so Swetrix can identify unique visitors reliably
-- Error tracking support aligned with Swetrix dashboards
+- Error tracking support aligned with the Swetrix dashboard
 - Heartbeat scheduler to keep live visitor counters up to date
 - Works with the production cloud API or self-hosted deployments